tedhn/mirtech/README.md

 docker compose down
 ```

+## ⚡ Performance Optimization Techniques

+Several techniques were employed to ensure fast compilation, low latency, and a quick developer feedback loop:

+1. Bun Runtime: Using Bun dramatically speeds up dependency installation (bun install is faster than npm install) and script execution, which reduces overall Docker build and startup times.

+2. Frontend Data Management (Tanstack Query): Client-side performance is heavily optimized using React Tanstack Query for data fetching.
+This library automatically handles powerful features like data caching, stale-while-revalidate logic, and request debouncing to minimize unnecessary network calls to the backend and improve UI responsiveness.

+## 🎨 UI/UX Considerations

+The user experience was prioritized with responsiveness and predictability:

+Responsive Design: Using a utility-first CSS framework (e.g., Tailwind CSS, if adopted) or modern CSS ensures the application is fully responsive and usable across mobile, tablet, and desktop viewports.

+Predictable Interactions: All forms and inputs are validated client-side where possible, and server responses (from FastAPI) use consistent Pydantic models, which ensures the UI always receives predictable, typed data, minimizing unexpected rendering issues.

+Clear State Feedback: When creating, updating, or deleting resources, the UI should display clear loading states and success/error messages to manage user expectations during network latency.

 ## 🔮 Future Improvements (Reflection)

 Given more time and scope, the two primary areas for improvement would be dedicated to optimizing the backend: enhanced security and superior performance.